jaapjanfrans/hybrid-app-workshop/README.md

 Add an member variable `image` to the `ProfilePicture` class and decorate it with `@Input()`.
 This will enable us to pass an image string to the component.

 Now add a `<profile-picture>` tag to the profile page and give it a `[image]` attribute that points to `../../assets/imgs/logo.png`.
 N.B.
 You need to escape the string literal with single quotes otherwise angular will expect to be able to use a variable here with the name `../../assets/imgs/logo.png`.

+Also add a line below the profile picture with your name (a static string for now).
+You can use `<ion-row>` and `<ion-col>` tags to put the profile picture and the name in a grid (ionic uses flexbox). also try and figure out how to center the elements on this page.